tokyo-cards/docs/en/classes.md

 # Classes
 Classes in __Tokyo.Cards__ means individuals with __Trading Skills__. __Trading Skills__ are obtained only by possessing certain __Artifact Items__.
 In the __Current Version__ of Tokyo.Cards, there are two classes: __Enchanter__ and __Disenchanter__.

+The following classes are available:

+- Forger
+- Enchanter
+- Disenchanter

 ## Disenchanter
 Disenchanters are holders of [[Item: Wand of Acky]](EnchantersStaff), an Artifact Item that can only be obtained when an individual posses one single set of [[Deck: Acky's Deck]](AkkiDeck).
 The individual will be able to freeze his/hers card set and obtain [[Item: Wand of Acky]](EnchantersStaff) in exchange.